gladwindos/api-typegen/README.md

 # API Typegen

 A TypeScript type generator that creates type definitions from API endpoint responses.
+Ideal for APIs that don't provide OpenAPI (Swagger) specifications.

 ## Example